linode/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 		sudo cp /usr/share/graphite-web/apache2-graphite.conf /etc/apache2/sites-available

-2. Change Graphite's port from 80 to 8080 (port 80 will be used for Grafana later on).
+2. Change Graphite's port from 80 to 8080 (port 80 will be used for Grafana later).

 	{: .file}
 	/etc/apache2/sites-available/apache2-graphite.conf